ignacioalvmar/ignacioalvmar.github.io/_publications/2023-rss-demonstrator-a-tool-for-user-experience-intera.md

   Safety Models.
 Adjunct Proceedings of the 15th International Conference on Automotive User Interfaces and Interactive Vehicular Applications.'
 ---

-Published in *Adjunct Proceedings of the 15th International Conference on Automotive User Interfaces and Interactive Vehicular Applications*, 2023
+Published in *'Adjunct Proceedings of the 15th International Conference on Automotive User Interfaces and Interactive Vehicular Applications'*, 2023

 ## Abstract